Joan Jett: 1980s

+Jett's first appearance on film is in the 1981 live concert film Urgh!
+A Music War, performing "Bad Reputation" with the Blackhearts at the Ritz in New York City.
 A spring 1981 concert at the Palladium in New York City proved to be a turning point.
 Described by music journalists as a career-defining performance by Jett, it helped solidify a strong New York City following for Joan Jett and the Blackhearts.
 After a year of touring and recording, the Blackhearts recorded a new album entitled I Love Rock 'n Roll for the label.
 Ambel was replaced by local guitarist Ricky Byrd during the recording.
 Byrd recalled in an interview with Guitarhoo!, "One day I went to a studio to jam around a bit with Jett and everything clicked".
 The first single from the album was the title track, "I Love Rock 'n' Roll", which in the first half of 1982 was number one on the Billboard Hot 100 for seven weeks in a row.
 It is Billboard's No. 56 song of all time and has also been inducted into the Grammy Hall of Fame in 2016.

 Jett released Album (1983) and Glorious Results of a Misspent Youth (1984).
 A string of Top 40 hits followed, as well as sellout tours with the Police, Queen, and Aerosmith, among others.
 She was among the first English-speaking rock acts to appear in Panama and the Dominican Republic.
+According to Jett and Laguna, a riot occurred during their visit to Panama and Manuel Noriega requested Jett spend the night with him at the Presidential Palace.

-After receiving her own MTV New Year's Eve special, Jett beat out a number of contenders to appear in the movie Light of Day with Michael J. Fox.
-Bruce Springsteen wrote the song "Light of Day" especially for the movie, and her performance was critically acclaimed.
-It was about this time that Ryan and Crystal left the Blackhearts.
-They were soon replaced by Thommy Price and Kasim Sulton.
-Later that year, Jett released Good Music, which featured appearances by the Beach Boys, the Sugarhill Gang, and singer Darlene Love.
+Jett next beat out a number of contenders to star in the movie Light of Day (1987) alongside Michael J. Fox as siblings who perform in a rock band.
+It was originally written by director Paul Schrader with Bruce Springsteen in mind; although Springsteen declined the role, he wrote the song "Light of Day" for the film.
+While the film received mixed reviews, Jett's performance was critically acclaimed.
+Roger Ebert of the Chicago Sun-Times believed she matched her acting to co-star Gena Rowlands, calling it "the most surprisingly good performance."
+Janet Maslin of The New York Times wrote: "Miss Jett is good too, snapping her way angrily through confrontational scenes and musical ones alike, and taking a sentimental turn just when the story does."

-Joan Jett and the Blackhearts became the first rock band to perform a series of shows at the Lunt–Fontanne Theatre on Broadway, breaking the record at the time for the fastest ticket sell-out.
-Her next release, Up Your Alley, went multi-platinum.
+The next year, her next album, Up Your Alley (1988), went multi-platinum.
 This album contains the single "I Hate Myself for Loving You", which peaked at No. 8 on the Billboard Hot 100 chart, and had been used as the theme song for Sunday Night Football NFL games in America (with altered lyrics, by two singers) during the 2006 and 2007 seasons.
-This was followed by The Hit List, which was an album consisting of cover songs.
-During this time, Jett co-wrote the song "House of Fire", which appeared on Alice Cooper's 1989 album Trash.
+Jett co-wrote the song "House of Fire", which appeared on Alice Cooper's 1989 album Trash.